74hc595/Numitron-Clock/README.md

 #### Time display

-Normally, the clock shows hours/minutes/seconds in 24-hour format.
-(12-hour AM/PM is not supported.)
 At the 26th second of even minutes, the date is shown (month/day/year, sorry rest-of-the-world) for 5 seconds.
 If the backup battery is failing or not present, the display will also briefly show `BAT LO`.

 During time display, each button has two functions: